-- By a current or former spouse, or intimate partner of the victim; - By a person with whom the victim shares a child in common: - By a person who is cohabitating with or has cohabitated with the victim as a spouse, or intimate partner; - By a person similarly situated to a spouse of the victim under the domestic or family violence laws where the violence occurred; - By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+• By a current or former spouse, or intimate partner of the victim;

+• By a person with whom the victim shares a child in common;

+• By a person who is cohabitating with or has cohabitated with the victim as a spouse, or intimate partner;

+• By a person similarly situated to a spouse of the victim under the domestic or family violence laws where the violence occurred;

+• By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.

-Dating Violence/Domestic Violence
+Dating Violence

+California's domestic battery and corporal injury laws (listed below), both include acts committed within the context of dating relationships.

+Domestic Violence